Have you ever watched your mind at work?

 How often do you make a point to become fully aware to yourself in the course of the day?

 As a practice this is called Mindfulness, or Awareness, and it describes a spiritual or psychological conditioning of one’s consciousness central to the teachings of various meditative and religious traditions.

 It’s also one of the underlying core principles to the work we do here at the Institute for the Psychology of Eating.

-In essence, Mindfulness is a way in which you can live your life by always being present in the moment.
-Being aware of who you are, where you are, what you’re doing, why you’re doing it, and how it’s happening is, according to the Buddha, imperative for transcending beyond the usual state of grace and into realms of perfect tranquility.
+In essence, Mindfulness is the way one might live more fully by always remaining aware of the present moment, aware of who you are, where you are, what you’re doing, why you’re doing it, and how it’s happening.
+This is imperative for transcending beyond the usual state of ignorance and into realms of grace and perfect tranquility.

 The History of Mindfulness

 The word Mindfulness is derived from the Pali word sati, which translates to “memory.”
 The Brahmans of ancient India used this word sati in reference to the memorization of large Vedic passages.
 In order to memorize such extended segments of scripture, they would maintain an almost trance-like state, and enter a space governed by intense focus and total recall.